HEALS Survey

 Frequently Asked Questions (FAQ)

-- All responses will remain strictly confidential.
+• All responses remained strictly confidential.

 All students at Columbia University, 18 or older, who were enrolled in the 2024–2025 academic year.

-- 10 x $200 Visa gift card
+• 10 x $200 Visa gift card

-- 20 x $100 Visa gift card
+• 20 x $100 Visa gift card

-- 50 x $50 Visa gift card
+• 50 x $50 Visa gift card

-- 100 x $25 Visa gift card
+• 100 x $25 Visa gift card

 You can find the HEALS survey in your email inbox.
 Look for a message from [email protected] with the subject line:

 “Share your climate experiences!
 Take the HEALS survey.”